 Bacon is another prime example.
 Cook up a couple pieces and crumble onto salads or soups to give them a little bit of wow.
 Or chop and fry bacon to be added to pasta and veggies for a delicious pasta carbonara.
 Bacon can even make beans extra tasty as proven by this red beans and rice dish.

 - Roasted red peppers.

 - Robust cheese.

 You may pay more for these ingredients, but a little goes a long way.
-If they make your cheap meals more satisfying and your family more likely to eat them, paying for some flavorful mix-ins makes sense.
+If they make your cheap meals more satisfying, and your family more likely to eat them, paying for some flavorful mix-ins makes sense.

-4. Puree up veggies past their prime
+4. Puree veggies that are past their prime

 I can’t lie: Fresh veggies are definitely more appetizing and more nutritious.
 However, that doesn’t mean you should turn your nose up at the reduced-price rack.
 If your budget is so tight that fresh produce is out of the question, less than perfect greens are better than none at all.

 That said, I wouldn’t recommend eating them raw.
 But you can certainly puree or otherwise cook up veggies to disguise their imperfections.
 Take this potato soup recipe, for example.
 Rather than stirring in the spinach at the end, puree it up with the rest of the soup.

 There are plenty of other sneaky ways to incorporate pureed vegetables into your meals to provide extra fiber (keeps those growing kids feeling full longer) and added nutrition.
 In fact, some cooks have made an entire career out of this technique.